kwakkle/lab-contributions/README.md

 This repository contains my contribution to the **Zagha Lab** at the University of California, Riverside.
-Under the guidance of PhD candidate **Dominic Garcia**, this analysis was developed as part of an ongoing project investigating **predictive processing** and **selective sensory filtering** in mice using widefield calcium imaging.
+Under the guidance of PhD candidate **Dominic Garcia**, this analysis was developed as part of an ongoing project investigating **sequence learning** and **selective sensory filtering** in mice using widefield calcium imaging.

 I am a graduate student in the **UCR Biomedical Sciences Master's Program**, and I joined the Zagha Lab in **September 2024**.